 Glow Worm Caves To Visit Near Sydney

-Although Australia is inarguably famed for its kangaroos, wallabies, wombats, echidnas and other, less-than-friendly species like crocodiles, snakes and spiders—when it comes to wildlife, there’s a fungus gnat that's vying for attention, too.
-That’s right, a fungus gnat!
-And despite the less than glamorous name—they shouldn’t be overlooked.
+Although Australia is famed for its koalas, kangaroos, wallabies, wombats, echidnas and other, less-than-friendly species like crocodiles, snakes and spiders, there’s another, more obscure, creature vying for attention: the fungus gnat!

-Located within the World Heritage listed Wollemi National Park, Lithgow’s Glow Worm Tunnel area offers majestic views of pagoda rock formations, extensive flora and a wide array of native wildlife including kangaroos, wallabies and of course, glow worms!
+Located within the World Heritage-listed Wollemi National Park, Lithgow’s Glow Worm Tunnel area offers majestic views of pagoda rock formations, abundant flora and an array of native wildlife including kangaroos, wallabies and of course, glow worms!

-The walk into the tunnel follows a disused railway line which once descended into the Newnes Valley and now provides a gorgeous lead up to the such a stunning spectacle.
+The walk into the tunnel follows a disused railway line that once descended into the Newnes Valley and now provides a gorgeous lead up to such a stunning spectacle.

 Located close to Mount Tomah in the Bilpin region of the Blue Mountains just 50 minutes drive from Katoomba, Blue Mountains Glow Worm Tours run nocturnal adventures to a natural amphitheatre situated on private property.